ViewSpatial-Bench: Evaluating Multi-perspective Spatial Localization in Vision-Language Models

 \subsection{Evaluation Details}

 \paragraph{ViewSpatial-Bench evaluation.} We evaluate all models under zero-shot settings, where models must directly predict the correct option based on given images and questions.
+For API-based models, we used their standard online interfaces with default parameters.
+For open-source models, we employed their default generation settings through the Transformers~\citep{wolf2020transformers} library.
+To ensure consistency and reliability in our results, each model was evaluated five times.
+The results reported in the manuscript represent the average performance across these multiple runs.
 Accuracy is calculated by comparing model predictions with ground truth answers.
 The prompt template used for evaluation is shown below.

 \begin{promptbox}[Zero-shot Evaluation Prompt]{black} Question:\{question\}\\ Choices:\{choices\}\\ Reply only to the corresponding option.\\ Answer: \end{promptbox}